A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Relating to topological structures

-We can further measure the attainable QCRB, Fig.~\ref{fig:fig2}(c).
-Again, when $\alpha = 0$ or $\frac{\pi}{2}$, the attainable QCRB is equal to the SLD-CRB and HCRB, i.e., $C = C^S = C^H$ due to the quasi-classical nature of the system.
-In all other cases, when $\gamma=1$, the attainable QCRB is equal to the HCRB~\cite{Matsumoto_2002} and is higher than SLD-CRB due to the incompatibility of the three parameters.
-From a geometric point of view, this three-level model corresponds to the ground state of a 4D Weyl-type Hamiltonian in spherical coordinates, that hosts a tensor monopole at the origin~\cite{chen2022}.
+For the three-level state~\ref{eq:state_3para} studied in this work, it indeed corresponds to the ground state of a 4D Weyl-type Hamiltonian in spherical coordinates, that hosts a tensor monopole at the origin~\cite{chen2022}.
 We can rewrite the characterization number as